Hydrocephalus: Shunt complications

 Following placement of a VP shunt, there have been cases of a decrease in post-surgery hearing.
 It is presumed that the cochlea aqueduct is responsible for the decrease in hearing thresholds.
 The cochlea aqueduct has been considered as a probable channel where CSF pressure can be transmitted.
-Therefore, the reduced CSF pressure could cause a decrease in Perilymphatic pressure.
-This could cause secondary endolymphatic hydrops.
-In addition to the increased hearing loss, there have also been findings of resolved hearing loss after ventriculoperitoneal shunt placement, where there is a release of CSF pressure on the auditory pathways.
+Therefore, the reduced CSF pressure could cause a decrease in perilymphatic pressure.
+This may cause secondary endolymphatic hydrops.
+In addition to the increased hearing loss, there have been findings of resolved hearing loss after ventriculoperitoneal shunt placement, where there is a release of CSF pressure on the auditory pathways.

 Epidemiology

 It is estimated that congenital hydrocephalus occurs in 8.5 out of 10,000 live births globally.
 The disease burden is more concentrated in Africa, Asia, and South America.
 A study in 2019 estimated that there are 180,000 childhood hydrocephalus cases from the African continent per year.
 It also reported 90,000 cases from Southeast Asia and the Western Pacific.
 Congenital hydrocephalus was found to be associated with many factors.
-The health of the affected individual's mother is one factor.
-Exposure to medications in the prenatal period such as antibiotics is another factor.
+The health of the patient's mother being one such factor.
+With exposure to medications in the prenatal period (such as antibiotics) as another.
 Low socioeconomic status is also a factor.
+Though this may be bias due to low economic standing in the global south.
 In adults that are 18–64 years-old, about 11 in 100,000 cases of hydrocephalus is estimated.
 For adults over 65 years of age, 175 in 100,000 cases is estimated.